How golf club employee experience impacts CX?

 Just like in marketing, HR professionals should adopt the segmentation techniques to succeed in recruitment.

-I would test (at least) to focus on such niche career sites and job boards that are for hospitality & restaurant job seeks.
+I would test (at least) to focus on such niche career sites and job boards that are for hospitality & restaurant job seekers.

-Try to find assessment solutions that are relevant to golf clubs and resorts.
+Seek assessment solutions that are specifically tailored to golf clubs and resorts.

-It is not a bad idea also to create your own custom golf club benchmark.
-I am sure you have employees who you consider as the ideal employees.
+It is not a bad idea to create your own custom golf club benchmark.
+I am sure you have employees whom you consider the ideal employees.

 Use their profiles as a benchmark for future recruitments.